application-stacks/runtime-component-operator/doc/user-guide.md

   applicationImage: my-namespace/my-image-stream:1.0
 ```

-The above example will look up the `1.0` tag from the `my-image-stream` image stream in `my-namespace` project and populate the CR's `.status.imageReference` field with the exact referenced image similar to the following: `image-registry.openshift-image-registry.svc:5000/my-namespace/my-image-stream@sha256:8a829d579b114a9115c0a7172d089413c5d5dd6120665406aae0600f338654d8`.
-The operator keeps watching the specified image stream and will deploy new images as new ones are available for the specified tag.
+The previous example looks up the `1.0` tag from the `my-image-stream` image stream in the `my-namespace` project and populates the CR `.status.imageReference` field with the exact referenced image similar to the following one: `image-registry.openshift-image-registry.svc:5000/my-namespace/my-image-stream@sha256:8a829d579b114a9115c0a7172d089413c5d5dd6120665406aae0600f338654d8`.
+The operator watches the specified image stream and deploys new images as new ones are available for the specified tag.

-To reference an image stream, the `applicationImage` should follow `<project name>/<image stream name>[:<tag>]` format.
-If `<project name>` or `<tag>` is not specified, the operator default the values to CR's namespace and `latest`, respectively.
-For example `applicationImage: my-image-stream` would be the same as `my-namespace/my-image-stream:latest`.
+To reference an image stream, the `applicationImage` parameter must follow the `<project name>/<image stream name>[:<tag>]` format.
+If `<project name>` or `<tag>` is not specified, the operator defaults the values to the namespace of the CR and the value of `latest`, respectively.
+For example, `applicationImage: my-image-stream` would be the same as `applicationImage: my-namespace/my-image-stream:latest`.

-The Operator would try to match an image stream name first with `<project name>/<image stream name>[:<tag>]` format and fallback into registry lookup if it is not able to find any image stream that matches the value.
+The Operator tries to find an image stream name first with the `<project name>/<image stream name>[:<tag>]` format and falls back to the registry lookup if it is not able to find any image stream that matches the value.

 _This feature is only available if you are running on OKD or OpenShift._